 ‘I was very jealous of that white Azalea’ she beamed.
 The old man had passed away a few years ago.
 She’d often see him pruning and watering it.
 ‘He would be so upset to hear it had been dug up’ she said.
 I felt guilty, awkward.
 Like a naughty schoolboy.

-I’d removed the Azalea several months earlier.
+I’d removed the Azalea a few months earlier.
 It was diseased and ugly.
-The green leaves were mottled brown.
-The flowers would shrivel before they had the chance to open.
-I replaced it with a native plant.
+Its green leaves were mottled brown.
+Fowers shrivelled before they could open.
+I’d replaced it with a native plant.
 A healthy, fresh-faced upstart from the garden centre.

-The stubborn Azalea did not easily relinquish its position in the front garden.
+The stubborn Azalea did not easily give up its prime position in the front garden.
 Its roots were thick, deep and woody.
-I tried digging it up with a spade but barely made an impact.
-I had to use an electric saw to sever the stem from the deep roots.
+Digging with a spade but barely made an impact.
+I’d had to use an electric saw, severing the stem from the deep roots.
 More guilt.
 I didn’t just remove the Azalea.
-I mutilated and murdered it.
+I mutilated it.

 I was grateful when Margaret changed the subject.
-‘Do you live here now?’ she asked again.
-I’ve lived in this house for 2 years.
-The sale was organised by the old man’s grown up children.
+‘Do you live here now?’ she chirped.
+I’ve lived in the house for 2 years.
+It was a deceased estate, the sale organised by the old man’s grown up children.
 There’d had been a shabby old chair outside, next to the front door.
-It had a thick metal frame with fake plastic wickerwork forming the seat and the back.
+A thick metal frame with fake plastic wickerwork formed the seat and the back.
 I asked Margaret if the old man liked to sit at the front of the house.
 ‘Yes’ she said ‘He’d sit and watch the cars and people pass by’.
-He’d chat with people who, presumably, stopped to admire his Azalea.
-Margaret confided that he liked to walk over to the Golden Barley Hotel to ‘put a little something on the horses’ then come home and resume his sunny spot in the chair.
+He’d often chat with people who, presumably, stopped to admire his Azalea.
+Margaret confided that he liked to walk over to the Golden Barley Hotel to ‘put a little something on the horses’ then come home to resume his sunny spot in the chair.
 She lowered her voice ‘he wasn’t a gambler though.
 It was just for fun.’

-She said the old man had a horseshoe the front door ‘for luck’.
-Her tone suggested that we’d got rid of that precious item as well as murdering the man’s Azalea.
-Fortunately we hadn’t.
+The old man had a horseshoe the front door ‘for luck’ she said.
+Her accusatory tone suggested we’d got rid of that precious item too.
+We hadn’t.
 It was still there balanced on top of the light fitting.
 She was delighted when I pointed it out.

 Margaret is 90 years old.
 She’s moved to Newtown from Bega in 1944.
 She moved to the city because there was a shortage of work in the country.
 She bought a house in Newtown with her late husband for $30,000.
 Houses now sell on her street for $1.1million, which she thinks is ‘ridiculous!’
 She loves living here.
 It has everything she needs.
 ‘The shops are close, you can catch a bus to Coogee Beach.
 Even the hospital is nearby, which is important when you get to my age’ she said.
-Her daughter wants her to move in with her, further out West but Margaret can’t see the point when she is happy here.
+Her daughter wants her to move in with her, ‘out West’ but Margaret doesn’t see the point.
+She is happy here.
 She has lots of happy memories and ‘when you reach my age memories are all you have.
 Isn’t that right?’

 As we chatted I noticed her perfectly straight, white teeth.
 False perhaps?
 No, she had a tiny gold filling between two of the front teeth.
 They were real.
 Margaret had looked after herself.